lwjohnst86/nefa-code/doc/manuscript.md

 - [X] Replace TAG with BaseTAG in the QIC (or use both)
 - [X] Fix time axis labels on LCMM plot
 - Describe LCMM and PLS-DA better in plots
+- [X] Use pct for PLSDA
+- [X] Explained variation in X and in Y for PLS-DA

 -->